icysamon/unity-serial-port-monitor/README.md

 # Unity Serial Port Monitor
-This is a serial port monitor build with Unity.
+This is a Serial Port Monitor build with Unity.

 It is still under development, so only the data receiving function can be used currently.